Find the terms you need

 Allocator

-An allocator is a professional or institution responsible for distributing capital across multiple investment strategies, managers, or asset classes, typically to optimize returns and manage risk.
+An allocator is a professional or institution responsible for distributing capital across multiple investment strategies, managers, or asset classes, with the goal of optimizing returns and managing risk.
+Allocators play a central role in institutional investing, acting as stewards of capital for entities such as pension funds, endowments, sovereign wealth funds, family offices, and funds of funds.

 Investment Strategies & Styles